honewatson/Aura.Sql/README-CONNECTION.md

 ===================

 This library is part of [`Aura.Sql`](README.md).
-It is an extra extension to `ExtendedPdo` to provide driver-specific functionality, such as quoting of identifier names, getting the last insert ID, and adding `LIMIT` clauses to `SELECT` statements.
+It is an extra extension to `Pdo` to provide driver-specific functionality, such as quoting of identifier names, getting the last insert ID, and adding `LIMIT` clauses to `SELECT` statements.